wyguo/ThreeDRNAseq/vignettes/user_manuals/Transcript_quantification_using_Galaxy.md

 Rapid and Dynamic Alternative Splicing Impacts the Arabidopsis Cold Response Transcriptome.
 Plant Cell, 30, 1424–1444.

-Guo,W., Tzioutziou,N., Stephen,G., Milne,I., Calixto,C., Waugh,R.,
-Brown,J.W., and Zhang,R. (2019) 3D RNA-seq - a powerful and flexible
-tool for rapid and accurate differential expression and alternative splicing analysis of RNA-seq data for biologists. bioRxiv, 656686. doi:
+Guo,W. et al. (2020) 3D RNA-seq: a powerful and flexible tool for rapid and accurate differential expression and alternative splicing analysis of RNA-seq data for biologists.
+RNA Biol., 00, 1–14.
-<a href="https://doi.org/10.1101/656686" class="uri">https://doi.org/10.1101/656686</a>.

 Patro,R., Duggal,G., Love,M.I., Irizarry,R.A., and Kingsford,C. (2017)
 Salmon provides fast and bias-aware quantification of transcript